Stoke-on-Trent pollen forecast - today, tomorrow and the week ahead

 Is pollen high in Stoke-on-Trent right now?

-On 25 June 2026, overall pollen levels in Stoke-on-Trent are high.
+On 16 July 2026, overall pollen levels in Stoke-on-Trent are moderate.
 Grass is the main contributor to airborne pollen, while cypress remain at lower levels

 Will pollen levels change in Stoke-on-Trent tomorrow?

-On 26 June 2026, pollen conditions in Stoke-on-Trent will be similar to today, with cypress at low levels, grass at high levels
+On 17 July 2026, pollen conditions in Stoke-on-Trent will be different from today, with artemisia at low levels, cypress at low levels, grass at medium levels

 Is pollen expected to decrease in Stoke-on-Trent this week?